 - Green Seal: Offers comprehensive green certification services for products, services and businesses that meet certain standards.
 Green Seal certifies a wide variety of products, services and business processes.

 - USDA National Organic Program: Organic certification for food, natural textiles and other agricultural products.
 Organic growers selling less than $5,000 annually may use the "organic" label without undergoing the rigid certification process.

 - LEED Certification: The non-governmental U.S. Green Building Council has a multi-level building certification system for energy-efficient and otherwise green buildings, called Leadership in Energy and Environmental Design (LEED).

 - Scientific Certification Systems and Smartwood: Both organizations certify materials and processes that adhere to sustainable forestry standards developed by the Forest Stewardship Council.

 - Green-e: Certification related to the use and/or generation of renewable energy and/or carbon-reduction practices.

 - Chlorine Free Products Association: Certifies products and business processes that are free of chlorine.

 - Energy Star: Managed by the U.S. Environmental Protection Agency and the U.S. Department of Energy; certifies products, buildings and business facilities that meet energy efficiency standards.

 Green Business Resources

-- Green Product Development: FAQs and resources to help with the development of green products (SBA).
+- Green Business Guide: FAQs and resources to help with the development of green products (SBA).